 This automatically calculates this information ahead of time, taking into account the chosen item(s), shipping preference and dedicated postal service.
 Openly having this information on your website adds transparency and builds business trust with your consumers.
 Ensuring they can make an informed decision when buying for your brand.

 Having an analytics dashboard integration provides you with a snapshot of your users.
-It collects data such as users’ demographic information, past purchases and multi-device and multi-platform interactions with your online business.
+It collects data such as users’ demographic information, past purchases and multi-device and multi-platform interactions with your eCommerce platform.
 The live information is used when a website user is on your website to power their product recommendations.
 User analytics function as largely website analytics.
-If you want to find out more about what website analytics you should be monitoring, follow this link.
+Find out more about what website analytics you should be monitoring.

 Holding advanced user analytics produces data-driven insights to better inform your business strategy.
 As you can see firsthand common user actions, you can see what resonates more with your audience and where exactly you should be targeting business.
 There’s also the ability to optimise your product pricing and up-sell performance.
 The overall data gives a picture of what price-point and products your audience is most engaged with.
 So you can both tailor better user experiences and increase your business revenue, which benefits both parties.

-There’s a multitude of website integrations out there that can bring notable benefits to your online business.
-With a constantly evolving e-commerce landscape, integrated website add-ons are vital in growing your online presence, optimising this for your specific industry and audience.
+There’s a multitude of website integrations out there that can bring notable benefits to your eCommerce business.
+With a constantly evolving eCommerce landscape, integrated website add-ons are vital in growing your online presence, optimising this for your specific industry and audience.

 Our expert team can help guide you through website integrations, finding the best solution for your business or developing a custom-built solution that optimises your website and helps you attract more visitors.

-If you’re looking for further information and help on you website integrations, then fill in your details below and see how we can help.
+If you’re looking for further information and help with your website integrations, then fill in your details below and see how we can help.